henrik716/geoforge/README.md

 ### Quick Publish
 The fastest path from data to a live service:
-1. Drop a GeoPackage file — Waystones auto-infers the data structure
+1. Drop a GeoPackage file — GeoForge auto-infers the data structure
 2. Select which tables to publish and configure symbology (colors, icons, line styles)
 3. Fill in dataset metadata (title, description, contact, license, spatial/temporal extent)
 4. Publish directly to GitHub — deployment is automatic